ARMmbed/mbed-os-5-docs/docs/api/connectivity/tutorials/intro-to-lora.md

 1. When compilation succeeds, the compiler sends a file to your computer.
 1. Plug your development board into the computer (over micro-USB) to mount it as a USB mass storage device.
 1. Once the device mounts, drag the compiled file onto the board.
 This causes the device to boot.
-You can then see the device joining and then sending messages in the The Things Network console, under the **Data** tab:
+You can then see the device joining and then sending messages in the The Things Network console, under the **Live data** tab:

     <span class="images">![](../../../images/ttn19.png)<span>We've got data!</span></span>